Skip to main content

 The halls of the MagLab are filled with world-class scientists and sometimes even celebrities!

-As the nation's monument to magnetism and science destination, sometimes actual celebrities even stop by.
+As the nation's monument to magnetism, sometimes actual celebrities even stop by.

-Sir Ian McKellen - the actor who plays Magneto in the X-Men movies - came by the lab during a trip to visit the FSU Film School.
+Sir Ian McKellen, the actor who plays Magneto in the X-Men movies, came by the lab during a 2009 visit to the FSU Film School.
 After years of playing a powerful (and by many accounts, the coolest) mutant who has the ability to generate and control magnetic fields, a trip to the world's strongest magnet lab only makes sense.
 (No comment on whether the presence of Magneto-like superpowers were tested during his pop in).

 One of the planet's best known physicists and science celebrity Neil DeGrasse Tyson has also toured the MagLab to learn about magnet making, high-field research, and even to hold court on what constitutes a good office chair.